 application period has closed

 Applicants should be inquisitive and skilled at asking probing questions that go beyond information public officials provide in press releases or through carefully worded statements.
 The ideal candidate will be passionate about pursuing truth for the public good, reporting on issues that affect marginalized communities and holding the powerful to account.
 We are eager to hire journalists who care about and have institutional knowledge about Mississippi or who are willing to learn.
-The reporter cannot live outside Mississippi.

 Strong, Cohesive Team of Professionals

-General assignment news reporter finalists will have the opportunity for one-on-one conversations with team members during the interview process about our culture, systems and any other questions.
+State reporter finalists will have the opportunity for one-on-one conversations with team members during the interview process about our culture, systems and any other questions.
 We also invite candidates to visit our Board of Directors/Advisory Board page to read about the people who support our work, our team and our mission on a daily basis.

 If this sounds like a job that fits your skills and experience, please reach out.
 Since our March 2020 launch, the MFP team’s work culture has focused on excellence; journalism that can move needles for all Mississippians while attracting national attention and exposure; and a collaborative, mutually supportive team of professionals who believe in our mission deeply.
-We have an equitable, respectful, and deeply inclusive work culture that the news reporter can enjoy, help grow and maintain daily, as well as help improve.
+We have an equitable, respectful, and deeply inclusive work culture that the state reporter can enjoy, help grow and maintain daily, as well as help improve.

 Primary responsibilities include: